[Paper] Distributed Order Recording Techniques for Efficient Record-and-Replay of Multi-threaded Programs

 3. Replay Engine – During replay, the recorded epochs are re‑executed in the same logical order.
 Because the ordering information is coarse‑grained (epoch‑level) rather than per‑access, the replay engine can let threads run concurrently while still guaranteeing deterministic behavior.

 4. Hybrid Integration – The OpenMP recorder is wrapped inside ReMPI, which already handles MPI‑level nondeterminism.
-The two layers exchange minimal metadata, so the combined system can replay complex hybrid applications without blowing up runtime or memory usage.
+The two layers exchange minimal metadata, allowing the combined system to replay complex hybrid applications without blowing up runtime or memory usage.

 Results & Findings